TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Guitar Hero/General Notes.md

 On the Guitar Hero 5 guitars, all possible combinations of segments have a corresponding value.
 These values are constant and don't vary, there are no ranges involved.
 The values that exist in the World Tour ranges are backwards-compatible with those ranges.

+This is also the format used by all Santroller guitars, as it has full fret permutations, and all GH games support both slider formats including World Tour.

 PS3 <-> 360 conversions:

 - 360 -> PS3: `(value ^ 0x80) & 0xFF`